-In addition to college publications and faculty and student scholarship, the Hope College Digital Commons repository includes some digital collections and oral histories from the Joint Archives of Holland.
+In addition to college publications and faculty and student scholarship, the Hope College Digital Commons repository includes some digital collections and oral histories from Archives and Special Collection.

 The following archives and college history materials are currently available in Hope College Digital Commons: